chandan-pal/JavaMultithreadingNotes/MultiThreading_Notes.md

 ## WAIT, NOTIFY, NOTIFYALL (methods on object)
 	All these methods belong to object class as final so that all classes have them.
-They must be used within a synchronized block only. synchronized block ensures only one thread runniing at a time wait():
+They must be used within a synchronized block only. synchronized block ensures only one thread running at a time wait():
 		- it tells the calling thread to give up lock and go to sleep until some other thread enters the same object and calls notify. notify():